-Domestic cup competitions provide an opportunity for lower-tier teams to compete against the best teams in the country in a knockout tournament.
+Domestic cup competitions provide the opportunity for lower-tier teams to compete against the best teams in the country in a knockout tournament.
 It is a chance for smaller teams to achieve unimaginable results.
 Last season, out of the five non-top-tier teams that reached the last stage of the competition, two were crowned cup champions:

-FC Corvinul Hunedoara, which is in Romania's Liga II, managed to win its first cup after beating top-tier team SC Oțelul Galați in a penalty shoot-out.
+FC Corvinul Hunedoara, which is in Romania's Liga II, managed to win its first cup after beating top-tier team SC Otelul Galati in a penalty shoot-out.

-Despite having been relegated from the Ekstraklasa (Poland's top tier) in 2021/22, Wisła Kraków was able to achieve domestic glory for the fifth time in the club's history last season after beating top-tier team MKS Pogoń Szczecin in extra time.
+Despite having been relegated from the Ekstraklasa (Poland's top tier) in 2021/22, Wisła Kraków was able to achieve domestic glory for the fifth time in the club's history last season after beating top-tier team MKS Pogoń Szczecin in extra time thanks to a 93rd minute equaliser.